Path Ranking with Attention to Type Hierarchies: Attentive Path Ranking

-\subsubsection{Relation Encoder}
+\subsection{Relation Encoder}

-This part of the model has a RNN that sequentially encodes vector representations of relations $v_\delta(r_t)$ for all relations in a path $p$.
-Here, $v_\delta(r_t)$ can be obtained using a look up table, which maps each unique relation to a vector.
-The last state of the RNN carries information from all the relations, therefore, is used as a vector representation of them, denoted as $v_\pi(\hat{p})$.
-We use LSTM \cite{lstm} instead of simple RNN for its ability to better model long-term dependencies.
+The relation encoder uses a LSTM \cite{lstm} to sequentially encode vector embeddings of relations $\bm{v}_\delta(r_t)$ for all relations in the path $p$.
+Here, the trainable vector embeddings help generalize semantically similar relations by representing them as similar vectors.
+The last state of the LSTM is used as the vector representation of the sequence of relations, denoted by $\bm{v}_\pi(\hat{p})$.
+We use a LSTM instead of a simple RNN for its ability to model long-term dependencies, which aids in modeling longer paths.